Rattle-Brain/go-ebpf/sra-monitor_ebpf/README.md

 ### Prerequisites

-- Linux kernel version 4.9 or later with eBPF support enabled
+- Linux kernel version 6.5.0 or later with eBPF support enabled
 - Go v1.22.2 installed on your system.
+- bpftool installed (just in case you need it, but it's not mandatory to run the program)
 - Necessary permissions to load and attach eBPF programs to kernel tracepoints or probes

 ---